 2017 Hurricane Responses

-The 2017 hurricane season has brought devastating damage and flooding to areas in the United States and in the Atlantic/Caribbean.
+The 2017 hurricane season brought devastating damage, flooding and death to areas in the mainland United States and the Caribbean.
 Brethren Disaster Ministries and Children’s Disaster Services were quick to respond to the emergency situations and are committed to supporting the affected communities in their long road to recovery.

 Hurricane Irma and Maria in the Caribbean

-As the second and fourth major hurricanes of 2017, Hurricanes Irma and Maria left a path of destruction in September across the islands of the Caribbean, with many places suffering through both storms, just two weeks apart.
+Hurricanes Irma and Maria left a path of destruction in September across the islands of the Caribbean, with many places suffering through both storms, just two weeks apart.

 Hurricanes Harvey and Irma in the U.S.

 Brethren Disaster Ministries monitored Hurricane Harvey as it made landfall in Texas and Hurricane Irma as it moved across the Atlantic and Caribbean and toward Florida.

 Children’s Disaster Services responded to both hurricanes with childcare teams serving in partnership with Red Cross and FEMA.
 Teams served in shelters and disaster recovery centers in Texas.
 In Florida, volunteers served in evacuation centers prior to the hurricane and in shelters after the storm.
 From August to mid-October, 75 CDS volunteers cared for over 1,400 children in 17 different locations.

 BDM continues to be involved in discussions with partners in areas affected by Hurricanes Harvey and Irma.
 For more information about how BDM and/or its partners are responding, or will respond, in these areas, please contact firstname.lastname@example.org.